Friday, June 24, 2016

 We didn’t.

-It’s a bit like discovering the three thousand year-old chalk image in the hills of England is really an ancient 360-foot long rendition of a white horse.
+It’s a bit like discovering the three-thousand-year-old chalk image in the hills of England, which is really an ancient 360-foot-long rendition of a white horse, the Uffington White Horse.

 Highly conscious of the potential danger of the remote-controlled UAV,